simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

   * Distribution of cluster-track distances

 * Other:
-  * Value of total efficiency as `TEfficiency` including (asymmetric) error bars
+  * Value of total efficiency as `TEfficiency` including (asymmetric) error bars (total and restricted to in-pixel ROI)
-  * Efficiency as function of column and row
+  * Efficiency as function of column and row, and vs. time

 ### Usage